denisecodes/stack_overflow_dashboard/plan.md

 ## Plan

 ### Task
-* Build a dashboard that can be used to track metrics that measure the quality of the Questions & Answers user experience (UX)
+* Build a dashboard that can be used to track metrics that measure the quality of the Questions & Answers user experience (UX) for Stackoverflow

 ### Product Metrics
 * The overall success is measured by a user experience methodology called HEART